Poonjar

 Poonjar is a small Indian town located on the eastern side of Kottayam district in Kerala state, India.
 Before the independence of India, Poonjar had been the part of Travancore princely state.
-Erattupetta, Teekoy, Bharananganam, and Vagamon are the nearest towns and villages of Poonjar.
-Taluk Headquarters, Pala is 18 kilometres away from Poonjar, Kanjirapally is 22.6 kilometres away from Poonjar and Thodupuzha is 34 kilometeres away from Poonjar.
+The nearest towns to Poonjar include Erattupetta, Teekoy, Bharananganam, and Vagamon.
+The taluk headquarters at Pala is 18 km away, Kanjirappally is 22.6 km away, and Thodupuzha is 34 km away.